ollbx/build-term.nvim/README.md

 ## TODO

 - [ ] Send the matched items to the quickfix list.
-- [ ] Navigate to item below the cursor.
 - [ ] Predefined commands / matchers for common languages?
 - [ ] Test it in Linux.
 - [ ] Test what happens to match items when the terminal is cleared...